 This article details 13 pieces of advice to make sleeping on a bus easy and stress-free.
 I’ve taken a number of journeys in the past so I’ve compiled this list of overnight bus tips from my experience on the road.

 I have outlined a number of different sleeping positions for you to try and several ways to help you relax before falling asleep.
-There are also some quick ways to stay entertained in the hours leading up to your rest.
+There are also some quick examples of things to do on a bus to stay entertained in the hours leading up to your rest.

-We will discuss how to sleep comfortably on an overnight bus and stay safe during the journey.
-Keeping valuables safe during the night is important and making sure you are warm and calm.
+We’ll discuss how to sleep comfortably on an overnight bus and stay safe during the journey.
+Keeping valuables safe during the night is as important as making sure you’re warm and calm.

 Avoid large unhealthy meals before the journey